 For baseballs, like most objects, the COR depends upon many factors.
 At the right is a picture of a baseball hitting a wall at 120mph.
 The ball is very deformed during impact.
-It returns to the proper shape as it leaves the wall, however, the COR of a ball-wall collision is different depending on just how deformed the ball gets.
+It returns to the proper shape as it leaves the wall, however, the COR of a ball-wall collision varies depending on just how deformed the ball gets.
+Since the baseball dropped from a height of one meter is barely deformed, its COR will likely be different than a baseball hitting a wall at 60mph.
+This explains why the rules of baseball specify the speed of the collision.